-Amaranth – a complete protein (it contains all essential amino acids) and is one of the highest vegetable sources of iron.
+/Amaranth/ is a complete protein (it contains all essential amino acids) and is one of the highest vegetable sources of iron.

-Barley – a rich source of calcium, potassium and B complex vitamins.
+/Barley/ is a rich source of calcium, potassium and B complex vitamins.
 Beneficial for urinary infections and constipation.
 Best eaten as pot barley.

-Quinoa – sprouted quinoa is a high source of calcium and a complete protein (excellent protein source for vegans).
+/Quinoa/ is sprouted quinoa is a high source of calcium and a complete protein (excellent protein source for vegans).

-Rye – rich source of fibre and low in gluten (a good substitute to wheat).
+/Rye/ is a rich source of fibre and low in gluten (a good substitute to wheat).

 Spelt – this ancient grain has highly soluble gluten and does not appear to cause allergic reactions like wheat.
 Particularly beneficial for poor digestion, constipation and colitis.

 BEANS (also known as legumes or pulses): combined with grains form a complete protein.
 It is an excellent source of minerals, B vitamins and soluble and insoluble fibre (help constipation and lower cholesterol).

-SPROUTS: powerhouse of vitamins, minerals, amino acids, chlorophyll, antioxidant enzymes, fibre and pigments, which help our digestion and assimilation.
+SPROUTS: a powerhouse of vitamins, minerals, amino acids, chlorophyll, antioxidant enzymes, fibre and pigments, which help our digestion and assimilation.

 VEGETABLES: eaten raw or steamed will provide vitamins, minerals and enzymes.
 It is a well-established fact that carotenoids, vitamins C and E, selenium dietary fibre, flavonoids, phenols, plant sterols and protease inhibitors found in vegetables exert protective effects against many forms of cancer.
-For optimum health, we need to consume 3 – 5 portions of vegetables every day (excluding potato).
+For optimum health, we need to consume 3 – 5 portions of vegetables every day.